EEAF Program Criteria

 - Being a victim of violent crime

-- Accident not due to negligence, recklessness or intent of employee
+- Accident not due to negligence, recklessness, or intent of the employee

-The EEAF reimburses actual expenses arising from qualified events, so you can recover quickly.
-Below are non-exhaustive lists of bills, costs, payments and other expenses that are eligible, as well as a list of expenses that are not.
+The EEAF reimburses actual expenses arising from qualifying events, so you can recover quickly.
+Below are non-exhaustive lists of bills, costs, payments, and other expenses that are eligible, as well as a list of expenses that are not.
 For all covered expenses, you must submit certain required documentation as listed below.